-None of the action alternatives propose acquisition or long-term leasing of GLUP 77; however, Alternative 1 does result in the parcel being bounded by federal land in three directions and the Philippine Sea to the west.
+None of the action alternatives propose acquisition of GLUP 77; however, Alternative 1 does result in the parcel being bounded by federal land in three directions and the Philippine Sea to the west.
 This would create a pocket of non-federal land of the GLUP 77 parcel.
 Navy submerged lands are on the western boundary of the parcel.
 This pocket of non-DoD land represents an adverse land use impact on the future use of the GLUP 77 parcel.
 The degree to which the property would be surrounded is considered a significant, but mitigable impact.
-Access to the parcel would be provided, but the access road from Route 3 would likely be less direct than the current access.
-The proposed surrounding federal uses are family housing and community support, which would be consistent with proposed development of GLUP 77 as part of the Dos Amantes Planning area that includes Hotel/Resort and Urban Center land use designations.
-There are cultural and natural resources that draw recreational and educational use.
-The affected area (undeveloped or residential with low to moderate density) would be mitigated by providing a fenced right-of-way access to the parcel.
+Access to the parcel would be provided, but the access road from Route

+3 would likely be less direct than the current access.
+The proposed surrounding federal uses are family housing and community support, which would be compatible with proposed development of GLUP 77 as Hotel/Resort according to Dos Amantes Planning Area zoning (Figure 8.1-4).
+There are cultural and natural resources that draw recreational and educational use and these uses would not be impacted by the proposed action.

+Impacts on access to GLUP 77 (Hotel/Resort) would be mitigated by providing a fenced right-of-way access to the parcel.
 In addition, future development of GLUP 77 would benefit from having utility infrastructure installed nearby.
 With respect to land and submerged land ownership, less than significant adverse impact is anticipated.